 Hey folks, Valkor here.
-And third times the charm when it comes to Cuba Goodings Jr.'s direct to video flicks.
-I really enjoyed “Hero Wanted” and found “Linewatch” to be watchable; now his third DTV outing has hit the Val-Cave, though not as good as “Hero Wanted”, I found “Way of War” to be an ok thriller.
+And third times the charm when it comes to Cuba Gooding Jr.'s direct to video flicks.
+I really enjoyed "Hero Wanted" and found "Linewatch" to be watchable fare; now his third DTV outing has hit the Val-Cave, though not as good as the previous films I mentioned, I still found "Way of War" to be an ok thriller.

 The Good